OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     local_address=hostb

 Assuming ``hosta`` and ``hostb`` are the host names assigned to the two network interfaces, we now have separate configurations that can use tcp on the respective networks.
-The above file sets the "``A``" side configuration as the default, meaning we must manually bind any entities we want to use the other side to the "``B``" side configuration.
+The above file sets the ``A`` side configuration as the default, meaning we must manually bind any entities we want to use the other side to the ``B`` side configuration.

 OpenDDS provides two mechanisms to assign configurations to entities: